 - Day 1 (5-7 hours hiking): A short hop by train takes you from Chamonix to Argentiere to begin trekking.
 Look for ibex (wild goats) on the way to Col de Balme, the first of up to 11 high passes on the Haute Route.
 End the day in Trient, where Alpenwild recommends the Grande Ourse hotel.

-- Day 3: You may want to exclude the 8 miles from Champex to Le Châble (Verbier), which ascends 350 feet and descends 2457 feet — a path via quaint Swiss towns having pastoral beauty but lacking in views of glacier-capped peaks.
+- Day 3b: If time is limited, you may want to skip the 8-mile trail from Champex to Le Châble (Verbier), which ascends 350 feet and descends 2457 feet — a path via quaint Swiss towns having pastoral beauty but lacking in views of glacier-capped peaks.
 If staying in Verbier, consider Hotel Ermitage.
-Then for the next 3 days (two nights), only shared dormitory accommodation is available on the Walker’s Haute Route (in Cabane de Louvie or Cabane de Mont Fort, and in Cabane de Prafleuri).
-To better recharge for the next day, we prefer private rooms (with hot showers), which are available using the alternative routings as described…
+Then for the next 3 days (two nights), only shared dormitory accommodation is available (in Cabane de Louvie or Cabane de Mont Fort, and in Cabane de Prafleuri) along the Walker’s Haute Route.
+To better recharge for the next day, we prefer private rooms (with hot showers), which are available using alternative routings, as described.

-- Day 4: The next stage starts atop a lift station of Verbier and treks to a mountain hut with dormitory-style beds, either Cabane Mont-Fort or Cabane de Louvie.
+- Day 4b: The next hiking stage starts atop a lift station of Verbier and treks to a mountain hut with dormitory-style beds, either Cabane Mont-Fort or Cabane de Louvie.
 Alternatives include:

 - Based from nearby Martigny in 2016, we enjoyed a dramatic day hike to Lac Louvie (which we had skipped in 2005).
 The scenic Chamois Path (Sentier des Chamois) starts at Verbier’s La Chaux ski lift and ends at Fionnay PostBus (traversing 8 miles/13km, 2100 ft/640 m up, 4640 ft/1415 m down in 8.5 hours).
 We crossed Col Termin (2648m/8688 ft) in Haut Val de Bagnes nature reserve and descended southwards via 1800s stone barns to Lake Louvie, then pounded down to Fionnay.